apchavan/InfoPuller/README.md

 # InfoPuller
-CLI application that can extract the details for given website or local machine.
+CLI application that can get basic details for given website domain or local machine.
 It also has basic persistence that might used in malware or threat.
 It's a personal study project. 🙂

 <h2><u>Features overview</u> :</h2>